 Areas of Expertise: Mental Health, Criminal Justice, Mentally Ill, Police, Police Apprehension of the Mentally Ill, Police Policies and Procedures, Crisis Intervention Teams, Jail Suicide.

-George C. Klein, PhD is an expert on police apprehension of the mentally ill.
-He was a part-time police officer for over eight years and was a consultant to the Behavioral Science Unit at the FBI Academy for 13 years.
+George C. Klein, Ph.D. works as an expert witness on the intersection of mental health and criminal justice.
+He specializes in the police apprehension of the mentally ill, police policies and procedures, police use of excessive force, and jail suicide.
+He was a part-time police officer for over eight years.
+He was a consultant and researcher for the Behavioral Science Unit at the FBI Academy for over 13 years.
 He is a trained hostage negotiator and served with a SWAT team.
-In 2009 he published a book entitled, Law And The Disordered: An Exploration In Mental Health, Law and Politics.
+His book, entitled, Law And The Disordered: An Exploration in Mental Health, Law, and Politics, was published in 2009.
 The book is an examination of the mental health and criminal justice system in Illinois.
-It includes fieldwork on police apprehension of the mentally ill, hospital emergency rooms, jails, and the homeless mentally ill.
+It includes fieldwork on police apprehension of the mentally ill, hospital emergency rooms, the homeless mentally ill, and mental health screening in jails.
+His book, entitled, The Militarization of the Police?
+Ideology Versus Reality, was published in 2019.
+The book examines the police use of force, and the riots in Ferguson and in Baltimore.
+In 2018, he published an article entitled, On the Death of Sandra Bland: A Case of Anger and Indifference.
+He has also published articles on hostage negotiation and terrorism.
+In 2007, he published a book entitled, The Adventure: The Quest For My Romanian Babies.

 - Jail Suicide